 - How to survive a knock to your sense of self (2)

-- my husband destroys my self esteem by lying (1)
+- after my husband cheated I have crushed self esteem (1)

 - my marriage has brought my self confidence down (1)